 A stratified 2-stage roving-access creel survey (Bernard et al. 1998) will be used to estimate sport fishing effort, catch, and harvest of Chinook salmon from the Warren Ames Bridge to Slikok Creek.
 First-stage sampling units will be days.
-Daily catch and harvest of Chinook salmon by size (≥75 cm) will be estimated as the product of effort (angler-hours) and catch per unit effort (CPUE) or harvest per unit effort (HPUE), respectively.
+Daily catch and harvest of Chinook salmon by size (\geq 75 cm) will be estimated as the product of effort (angler-hours) and CPUE or HPUE, respectively.
 Second-stage units for estimating effort will be counting trips, during which counts of anglers are made from a boat.
 Second-stage units for estimating CPUE and HPUE will be angler-trips; samples will be obtained by interviewing anglers who have completed fishing for the day and are exiting the fishery.